mapsteps/ultimate-dashboard/readme.txt

 7. Ultimate Dashboard Settings Page

 == Changelog ==
+= 3.3.1 | May 18, 2021 =
+* New: TablePress support for Admin Menu Editor (PRO)
+* New: Admin notice that kindly asks you to leave a review
-= 3.3 | April 13, 2021 =
+* Tweak: Pave the way to implement Brizy support for Custom Admin Pages (PRO) = 3.3 | April 13, 2021 =
 * New: Admin Bar Editor (PRO)
 * New: Add custom CSS to the WordPress login screen